Learn COPD Basics

 - "Chronic bronchitis" is increased cough and mucus production caused by inflammation of the airways.
 Bronchitis is considered chronic (or long-term) if a person coughs and produces excess mucus most days during three months in a year, for two years in a row.

 COPD is a progressive disease, meaning it typically gets worse over time.
 That's why it's extremely important to talk to your healthcare provider right away if you're experiencing any symptoms common to COPD.
-The sooner you're diagnosed, the better you and your doctor can start to manage it.
+The sooner you're diagnosed, the better you and your healthcare provider can start to manage it.
 Making some adjustments in your lifestyle is always a good place to start.
+Close

 Your healthcare team may do a spirometry test to assess your level of airflow limitation.
-This level, your current COPD symptoms, and any other health conditions you're living with help your doctor determine the proper COPD management plan for you.
+Read More This level, your current COPD symptoms, and any other health conditions you're living with help your healthcare provider determine the proper COPD management plan for you.
 Your airflow output limitation level may range from mild to very severe.
-If you're unsure of your airflow limitation level, make sure to talk to your doctor about a spirometry test.
+If you're unsure of your airflow limitation level, make sure to talk to your healthcare provider about a spirometry test.
+Close